NasheethAhmedA/Theory-Of-Computation/README.md

 ### TRY IT HERE
 You can directly compile this project for any platform of your wish.
-Or you can use this link to try it out in windows [toc_debug_v0.0.1.rar](https://www.mediafire.com/file/x7cmu2c8mylblg6/toc_debug_v0.0.1.rar/file)
+Or you can Try out a Debug release in windows [toc_debug_v0.0.1.zip](https://github.com/NasheethAhmedA/Theory-Of-Computation/releases/tag/windows).